vivekagr/AWS-SAA-C02-Course/README.md

 It can be **single key** (only partition key) or **composite key** (partition key and sort key).

+- example: **DynamoDB**

+**Each set of single/composite keys has to be unique**

-Every item in a table can also have attributes, but they don't have to be the same between values.
+Every item in a table can also have attributes, but **they don't have to be the same between values**.
+- **any item can have any attribute** (or even no attribute at all)
-The only requirements is that every item inside the table has to use the same key structure and it has to have a unique key.
+- but **every item has to use the same key structure**, and the key has to be **unique**

+Advantages:
+- very fast, super scalable
+- as long as we don't need SQL commands, it's great for large scale projects

 ##### Document